-The final set of evaluations for this course consists of two parts, one of which is a final culminating activity to be completed in class during the final weeks of classes.
-The second part is completed during the final evaluation period.
+The final set of evaluations for this course consists of two parts, the final culminating activity and the final exam.

 CHEATING ON EVALUATIONS AND SUBMITTING PLAGIARIZED WORK

 The learning of the students is the reason for the existence of Ontario's public education system!
 Students who cheat accomplish nothing other than revealing their dishonesty and intellectual cowardice.
 Students who cheat are defeating themselves by failing to take advantage of learning opportunities!
 Therefore, in my class, cheating and plagiarism will not be tolerated!
 In addition to the strong possibility of disciplinary action, a mark of zero will be assigned for cheating or for plagiarism.